Yandex Cloud

 • challenge_type: Type of domain rights check the domain owner should pass.
 The possible values are:

 • DNS_CNAME: Create a DNS record in CNAME format with the specified value.
-This method is recommended for automatic certificate renewal.
+We recommend this method for automatic certificate renewal.

 • DNS_TXT: Create a DNS record in TXT format with the specified value.